FAQ

 <Accordion title="Can I edit an offer after publishing it?">

 No. To change the terms of an offer, you need to remove it and create a new one.
-However, once an offer expires, you can **renew** it directly without recreating it (with the option to adjust the LTV before renewing).
+However, once an offer expires, you can renew it directly from **Positions > Offers** without recreating it (with the option to adjust the LTV before renewing).

 </Accordion>